milena-sosic/Email-Business-Personal/README.md

 - All other settings in the `constants.py` file
 - Data files in the .csv format into the `root_dir/data` directory

+Alternatively, workflow could be run using  `bash/pipeline.sh` script with the same set of arguments.

 ## Code organization structure
 Directories: